 Jim Schaeffer: A Lifetime of Service

 In 1916, James Solomon Schaeffer, became the new band director.
-Schaeffer was the son of Thomas F. Schaeffer, who had directed the Glade Cornet Band while it was hired by the college to play for Corps functions between 1881 and 1892.
-Major Jim had been a member of the band between 1908 and 1912.
-In those early years, the college hired semi-professional musicians to be members of the band and to provide musical instruction to the cadets; Schaeffer was one of them.
+Schaeffer was the son of Thomas F. Schaeffer, who had directed the Glade Cornet Band while it was hired to play for Corps functions between 1881 and 1892.
+James Schaeffer had been a member of the band between 1908 and 1912.
+In those early years, the college hired semi-professional musicians to be members of the band and to provide musical instruction to the cadets, and Schaeffer was one of them.
 After serving in the 4th Coast Artillery Band of the U.S. Army, the younger Schaeffer returned to the VPI Regimental Band and remained as the director or assistant bandmaster until his death in 1951.
-Schaeffer spent all but four years of his adult life serving with the Virginia Tech Regimental Band, and he is widely credited for creating the precision field band you see today.
+He spent all but four years of his adult life serving with the Virginia Tech Regimental Band, and he is widely credited for creating the precision field band you see today.

-By 1919, the Regimental Band began to be known as the Highty-Tighties.
-The origin of the name has been hotly debated for years — some claimed it was part of a cheer, others claimed it sprang from a trip to Richmond where the Corps and band marched in honor of Field Marshal Foch, the supreme allied commander of WWI.
-Supposedly the drum major had dropped and then recovered his baton while rendering a salute in front of the reviewing stand and someone in the crowd yelled hoity-toity.
-Southwest Virginia slang had supposedly turned this into Highty-Tighty.
-Like many legends there are bits and pieces of factual information from several events woven into a story — but the accepted story is, that just like "Hokie" began as part of a cadet cheer, so too, the name "Highty-Tighty" began as part of a cadet cheer.
+By 1919, the regimental band began to be known as the Highty-Tighties.
+The origin of the name has been hotly debated for years — some claimed it was part of a cheer, others claimed it sprang from a trip to Richmond where the Corps and band marched in honor of Field Marshal Foch, the supreme allied commander of World War I. Supposedly, the drum major had dropped and then recovered his baton while rendering a salute in front of the reviewing stand, and someone in the crowd yelled "hoity-toity."
+Southwest Virginia slang had supposedly turned this into "Highty-Tighty."
+Like many legends, there are bits and pieces of factual information from several events woven into a story — but the accepted story is, that just like "Hokie" began as part of a cadet cheer, so, too, the name "Highty-Tighty" began as part of a cadet cheer.

 The White Citation Cord

-Another "legend" surrounds the white citation cord that each member of the band wears on the left shoulder of its formal uniforms.
+Another "legend" surrounds the white citation cord that each member of the band wears.
 For years, many claimed that the cord had been awarded by President Roosevelt for the band's service in the Spanish-American War, and that Mrs. Roosevelt had actually buttoned the first cord onto the band's commander improperly with the braid on the outside of the sleeve during a visit to Blacksburg.
 The band actually served as the Presidential Honor Band for President Franklin D. Roosevelt in 1934, as the president and first lady dedicated the veteran's hospital in Salem, Virginia.
 The historical record indicates that the white citation cord was awarded for service during the Spanish-American War by the college in 1935 — not the federal government.
 The president of VPI, Julian Burruss, probably buttoned on the first cord.
-It is unlikely that Burruss buttoned the cord on backwards since he was well-versed in cadet uniforms.
-Burruss had at one time been Cadet Burruss of the VPI Corps of Cadets and had commanded Battery E, a four-gun battery of light artillery, then a unit of the Corps.
-While a senior cadet in command of Battery E, Burruss had observed the members of Band Company who marched away from Blacksburg in 1898 to serve with the 2nd Virginia Regiment.
+It is unlikely that Burruss buttoned the cord on backwards because he was well-versed in cadet uniforms.
+Burruss had been a cadet and had commanded Battery E, a four-gun battery of light artillery in the Corps.
 How the white citation cord came to be worn with the braid facing out has been lost to history.